Wiznet/WIZ550S2E/README.md

 **Firmware download**

-In this case there is only just .hex file. if you would like to use .bin file, look at the following that : Configuration Tool/FW Uploading in [WIZ550S2E Wiki page](http://wizwiki.net/wiki/doku.php?id=products:wiz550s2e:start)
+In this case there is only just .hex file.

+If you would like to use .bin file, look at the following that : Configuration Tool/FW Uploading in [WIZ550S2E Wiki page](http://wizwiki.net/wiki/doku.php?id=products:wiz550s2e:start)

 1. Connect WIZ550S2E and RS232I/F board and DC+5V adpater and RS232 serial cable and lan cable.
 <p align="left">